wp-plugins/participants-database/readme.txt

 = 1.5.4.5 =

-fixed bug affecting dropdown elements
+fixed bug affecting dropdown and select/other elements

 == Using the Plugin ==